Village Hall Committee AGM, 2019

 The Village Hall committee is currently chaired by Wilf (660455) and exists to maintain the Village Hall for the use of villagers and hold events for the community to enjoy.
 Give Wilf a ring if you’d like to join in the fun and help out!

 The AGM on Thursday 22nd November 2018 was well attended.
 Thanks to all who came.
 The Committee said that their finances are in good shape and that the Film Club was currently the biggest fund raiser.
 The November draw of the 100 Club with 5 extra prizes took place and the prizes have been distributed.
 Several new people joined the committee and a subcommittee was formed to look into the possibility of raising funds from HS2 to improve or replace the current Village Hall.
 If you are interested in joining this group or the main committee (just a few meetings a year and help with events required), please contact Wilf as above.

 The Harvest Supper is a lovely way to say thanks for the safe harvest of the crops and the hard work of the people who produce our food.
 Villagers very generously provide casseroles and puddings to enjoy in the Village Hall.
-This year the event took place on the Saturday 6th October 2018.
+This year the event will take place on Saturday 12th October 2019.

 Flower and Produce Show